Our Services

 For example, untreated DVT can lead to pulmonary embolism, which can be fatal.
 Preventing that clot from growing or traveling may depend on heparin.

-If you're experiencing symptoms like leg pain, swelling, or warmth and want to understand whether they could be related to Deep Vein Thrombosis (DVT), a free AI-powered symptom checker can help you assess your risk and determine whether you should seek immediate medical attention.
+If you're experiencing symptoms like leg pain, swelling, or warmth and want to understand what might be causing them, you can check your symptoms using a free AI-powered tool that provides personalized health insights in just a few minutes and helps you determine whether you should seek immediate medical attention.

 While on heparin, contact a doctor immediately or seek urgent care if you experience: